ArifaKhanLab/RVDB_PY3/README.md

 >The third file (“c.log” ending) is a side-by-side list of all file counts, the official release notes counts and the downloaded + unzipped counts.
 >The fourth file (“d.log” ending) is a side-by-side list of all file division counts, the official release notes counts and the downloaded + unzipped counts.
 This is a summary form of c.log, with totals by division rather than file.

+>```
-$python UPDATE_SCRIPTS_LOGS_PY3/SEM-R_june62018_PIPE.py . apr.2025 30.0 poskw gb
+>$python UPDATE_SCRIPTS_LOGS_PY3/SEM-R_june62018_PIPE.py . apr.2025 30.0 poskw gb
+>```
-Runs the positive keyword screen. “.” is the home or parent directory, “apr.2025” is the date of the update, “30.0” is the version of RVDB; these parameters are needed to identify the directory for the update. “poskw” is the type of screen, “gb” is the source database.
-Generates files ending in “pscreen” as output.
+>Runs the positive keyword screen. `.` is the home or parent directory, `apr.2025` is the date of the update, `30.0` is the version of RVDB; these parameters are needed to identify the directory for the update. `poskw` is the type of screen, `gb` is the source >database.
+Generates files ending in `pscreen` as output.
 All files generated as output are used as input for the sizemirna screen.

+>```
-$python UPDATE_SCRIPTS_LOGS_PY3/SEM-R_june62018_PIPE.py . apr.2025 30.0 sizemirna gb
+>$python UPDATE_SCRIPTS_LOGS_PY3/SEM-R_june62018_PIPE.py . apr.2025 30.0 sizemirna gb
+>```
-Runs the size/mirna screen. “.” is the home or parent directory, “apr.2025” is the date of the update, “30.0” is the version of RVDB; these parameters are needed to identify the directory for the update.  “sizemirna” is the type of screen, “gb” is the source database.
-Two type of files are generated as output: those ending in “FLAG” and those ending in “OK”.
-Files ending in “OK” pass the sizemirna screen and are used as input for the negkw screen.
+>Runs the size/mirna screen. `.` is the home or parent directory, `apr.2025` is the date of the update, `30.0` is the version of RVDB; these parameters are needed to identify the directory for the update. `sizemirna` is the type of screen, `gb”` is the source database. >Two type of files are generated as output: those ending in `FLAG` and those ending in `OK`.
+Files ending in `OK` pass the sizemirna screen and are used as input for the negkw screen.

+>```
-$python UPDATE_SCRIPTS_LOGS_PY3/SEM-R_june62018_PIPE.py . apr.2025 30.0 negkw gb
+>$python UPDATE_SCRIPTS_LOGS_PY3/SEM-R_june62018_PIPE.py . apr.2025 30.0 negkw gb
+>```
-Runs the negative keyword screen. “.” is the home or parent directory, “apr.2025” is the date of the update, “30.0” is the version of RVDB; these parameters are needed to identify the directory for the update. “negkw” is the type of screen, “gb” is the source database.
+>Runs the negative keyword screen. `.` is the home or parent directory, `apr.2025` is the date of the update, `30.0` is the version of RVDB; these parameters are needed to identify the directory for the update. `negkw` is the type of screen, `gb` is the source database.
 Generated four types of files as output” those ending in “FLAG”, those ending in “OK”, those ending in “AMB”, and those ending in “VRL”.
-The files ending in “OK”, “AMB” (for “ambiguous”), and “VRL” (coming from the GenBank “VRL” division) can be manually reviewed (see below, section 5) to generate the U-RVDB.
+The files ending in “OK”, “AMB” (for “ambiguous”), and “VRL” (coming from the GenBank “VRL” division) can be manually >reviewed (see below, section 5) to generate the U-RVDB.

 4. Running the main pipeline – TPA.
 The main pipeline consists of unzipping the TPA files and running the positive, size/mirna, and negative screens on the unzipped TPA files.